MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-tha-withholding-tax.md

 ### Withholding tax Por Ngor Dor 53 and Por Ngor Dor 3 electronic formats

-Taxpayers can submit Por Ngor Dor 53 and Por Ngor Dor 3 online via an e-Filing system on the Revenue Department’s website or RD Smart Tax Application.
-The withholding tax reporting functionality is enhanced and allows users to generate the content in electronic formats to be imported in Rdinet tax application.
+Taxpayers can submit Por Ngor Dor 53 and Por Ngor Dor 3 online by using an e-Filing system on the Revenue Department’s website or RD Smart Tax Application.
+The enhanced withholding tax reporting functionality allows users to generate the content in electronic formats to be imported in Rdinet tax application.

 #### Download Electronic reporting configurations

 The implementation of withholding PND electronic formats for Thailand is based on Electronic reporting (ER) configurations.
 For more information about the capabilities and concepts of configurable reporting, see [Electronic reporting](../../fin-ops-core/dev-itpro/analytics/general-electronic-reporting.md).

-For production and user acceptance testing (UAT) environments, follow the instructions [Download Electronic reporting configurations from Lifecycle Services](../../fin-ops-core/dev-itpro/analytics/download-electronic-reporting-configuration-lcs.md).
+For production and user acceptance testing (UAT) environments, follow the instructions in the topic, [Download Electronic reporting configurations from Lifecycle Services](../../fin-ops-core/dev-itpro/analytics/download-electronic-reporting-configuration-lcs.md).

-The electronic format is generated as pipe delimited format file and in the **Electronic reporting** workspace, import the following Electronic Reporting formats from the repository:
+The electronic format is generated as a pipe delimited format file.
+In the **Electronic reporting** workspace, you can import the following Electronic reporting formats from the repository:

 - Tax declaration model.version.82.xml or later version
 - Tax declaration model mapping.version.82.133.xml or a later version